fbpx

 ECG Academy was created by Dr. Nicholas Tullo, a cardiac electrophysiologist with a passion for teaching and has been reviewed previously on LITFL.
 Courses have been designed for all levels of learner from cardiology technicians to fellows.
 The site offers three levels of courses, incrementally increasing the learners knowledge base and allowing them to progress to the next learning tier.

 With over 60 hours of ECG education offered across all three tiers, learners have the option to start with the basics or shoot straight through to the most advanced level.
-In addition to the three ECG courses, Dr Tullo also provides weekly ChalkTalks which are 5-6 minute ‘how to‘ video tutorials based on a single rhythm strip or 12-lead ECG.
+In addition to the three ECG courses, Dr Tullo also provides weekly ChalkTalks for experienced readers, which are 5-6 minute ‘how to‘ video tutorials based on a single rhythm strip or 12-lead ECG.

+They offer several membership tiers, with both monthly and annual payment options.
 Pricing is flexible with options to complete a certificate for a fixed price or subscribe for continuous access to each course level.
 For those looking to get their feet a little wet first, the ECG Academy also offers a free basic subscription which gets you access to 3 hours of content and 10 ChalkTalks.

 Pros